-In accordance with the BWPS Staff Behaviour Policy, Beechwood Park staff (including employees, contractors, sole traders and volunteers) understand that they are role models in a unique position of influence over young people.
-They support and actively promote the School's Mission at all times, across all areas of the School's educational provision, on and off-site, in both the real and virtual worlds.
+In accordance with the BWPS Staff Code of Conduct Policy, Beechwood Park staff (including employees, contractors, sole traders and volunteers) understand that they are role models in a unique position of influence over young people.
+They support and actively promote the School's Mission, across all areas of the School's educational provision, on and off-site, in both the real and virtual worlds.